 - Sleeping Bags

 - Pillows & Bedding

-There are plenty of puffy items with completely synthetic stay puff fillings which can handle being vacuum packed but natural down items absolutely require air to stay intact.
+There are plenty of puffy items with completely synthetic stay puff fillings that can handle being vacuum-packed but natural down items absolutely require air to stay intact.

 By sucking the air out of these types of items then it’s wholly unlikely you’ll ever be able to re-puff (for the lack of a better expression) them again later.

 This is a kinda no brainer.
 Leather, suede or fabric you should never vacuum pack shoes of any guise for storage.

 You could of course vacuum pack anything you like, but what would shoes really look like after a few months of being completely crushed within an airless vacuum?